ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

 optional arguments:
-  -h, --help            show this help message and exit --ni NI               number of grid points in the i-direction (x) --nj NJ               number of grid points in the j-direction (y) --min-tasks MIN_TASKS
+  -h, --help            show this help message and exit --ni NI               number of grid points in the latitude direction (x) --nj NJ               number of grid points in the longitude direction (y) --min-tasks MIN_TASKS
                         minimum of MPI tasks to consider --max-tasks MAX_TASKS
-                        maximum of MPI tasks to consider --max-diff MAX_DIFF   maximum difference allowed --unittest            Run the unit tests
+                        maximum of MPI tasks to consider --max-diff MAX_DIFF   maximum difference allowed (in percentage) between the regular distribution and the last bin --unittest            Run the unit tests
 ```